-Children are allocated one of four Houses in school.
+Children are allocated one of four houses in school.
 Each house is named after one of the founding Sacred Heart Sisters St. Madeleine Sophie BARAT, Janet STUART, Philippine DUCHESNE and Mabel DIGBY.
-Children will be given House points for positive behaviours both inside and outside of the classroom for any behavior linked the the Sacred Heart Goals of; Faith, Community, Social Awareness, Intellect and Personal Development, for example: hard work and effort, showing good manners, being helpful and kind and being a good friend will be all be rewarded.
-House points will be counted each week and the winning house will be celebrated each Friday in assembly.
+Children will be given house points/ leaning pennies for positive behaviours both inside and outside of the classroom for behavior linked the Sacred Heart Goals of; Faith, Community, Social Awareness, Intellect and Personal Development, for example: hard work and effort, showing good manners, being helpful and kind and being a good friend will be all be rewarded.

 The children are given a plastic 1p for every house point earned and collect money, building up their points and pennies each week so that they can spend them, if they wish, in a class auction each Friday.